fatinsyahida/fatinsyahida/README.md

 ### 💫 About Me
 <p align="center">
-I’m a passionate software developer who loves building elegant, user-focused, and scalable applications.\n My journey blends creativity and logic — I enjoy turning ideas into code that makes life simpler and smarter.\n Always exploring new tools and ways to write cleaner, better-performing apps. 🚀
+I’m a passionate software developer who loves building elegant, user-focused, and scalable applications.
+My journey blends creativity and logic — I enjoy turning ideas into code that makes life simpler and smarter.
+Always exploring new tools and ways to write cleaner, better-performing apps. 🚀
 </p>